devbutlazy/devbutlazy/README.md

-Experienced **Software Engineer** making stuff that actually works.
+Experienced **Software Engineer**, making stuff that actually works.

 I care about clean code, smart automation, and not having to fix the same bug twice.
-Big fan of clear structure, dumb-simple solutions, and working with people who aren’t afraid to argue over better ideas.
+Big fan of clear structure, dumb-simple solutions, and working with people who aren't afraid to argue over better ideas.

 Too lazy to write a long intro — good code speaks for itself anyway.